0xJonaseb11/Solidity-design-patterns/Factory-creation-factory/describe.md

 ### When to use

-_- You need a new contract for each request._
+- _You need a new contract for each request._